-Thanh, a co-worker of mine who'd loaned us his car, gave us a "route-planner" printout that would take us through Lille and straight then to Paris.
+Thanh, a co-worker of mine who'd loaned Kim and I his car, gave us a "route-planner" printout through Lille and straight then to Paris.

 But we got a late start (from Nijmegen,) and it looked by the route planner that we would end up in Paris at about 6 o'clock.
 That's rush hour in any city, which seemed a bad idea.